easleydp/brew-pilot/README.md

 RaspberryPi and Arduino temperature controller for fermentation chambers and beer fridges.

 The front end currently assumes one fermenter and one beer fridge, though most of the internals are flexible in this regard, allowing any number of _chambers_ to be configured.
-Each chamber may have any number of associated _gyles_ (all but the latest historical).
+Each chamber may have any number of associated _gyles_ (all but the latest being historical).
 For a given chamber, the latest gyle is considered 'active' if it has a start time <= now AND either no end time or an end time > now.

 Each chamber is assumed to have refrigeration but a heater is optional.
 A chamber without a heater is assumed to be a _beer fridge_.